stufus/ADEGrab/README.md

 There are a whole bunch of compiler warnings, mainly because I have not casted variables properly.
 This is because this started as a quick and dirty project.

+# Further Development

+Additional functionality that I will stabilise and release will include:
+- Optionally grab all columns from the Search Container.
+- Optionally choose the output file.
+- Fix the compiler warnings.

 # Disclaimer

 This was a tool that I put together in an evening in order to solve a problem.
 It has not been thoroughly tested against every possible scenario, but is a handy tool if you are in this position.